NotAlexNoyle/AARC/README.md

 Known Bugs:

 - UI elements can be misaligned
-- Running "calculate" with "0" in fields crashes the application

 TODO:

-- Toggle switch for dark mode
+- Add a toggle switch for dark mode
-- Add dark mode in error messages
+- Add dark mode style inside of error messages
 - Evaluate whether logic to reject numbers that are too large is needed
 - Come up with a way to auto-merge AARC.jar //TODO(s) into readme